EmadEJ/c-minus-comiler/README.md

 Go to the src directory.

-Put the input.txt.
-This the C-Minus source program for the compiler.
+Ensure `input.txt` is present in the same folder as `compiler.py`.
+This is the C-Minus source program for the compiler.

 Run compiler.py by ```python3 compiler.py```.